apache/flink/docs/apis/metrics.md

 You can write your own `Reporter` by implementing the `org.apache.flink.metrics.reporter.MetricReporter` interface.
 If the Reporter should send out reports regularly you have to implement the `Scheduled` interface as well.

-By default Flink uses JMX to expose metrics.
-All non-JMXReporters are not part of the distribution.
-To use them you have to copy the respective fat jar to the `/lib` folder.

 The following sections list the supported reporters.

-### JMX
+### JMX (org.apache.flink.metrics.reporter.JMXReporter)

+You don't have to include an additional dependency since the JMX reporter is available by default but not activated.

 The port for JMX can be configured by setting the `metrics.jmx.port` key.
 This parameter expects either a single port or a port range, with the default being 9010-9025.
 The used port is shown in the relevant job or task manager log.